MingiJeong/MingiJeong.github.io/_pages/about.md

 layout: about
 title: about # show the first word as capital (if changes)
 permalink: /
 subtitle: <b>Affiliations</b>.
-Reality and Robotics Lab, Department of Computer Science, Dartmouth College, USA
+Assistant Professor, Department of Aerospace and Ocean Engineering, Virginia Tech, USA

 profile:
   align: right